Tristan in grey jacket, holding baton, dramatic look.

 - Tristan

-A gifted communicator, he played a pivotal role in launching The Philadelphia Orchestra’s award-winning Orchestra After 5 series, earning praise as an "amiable host" (Philadelphia Inquirer).
-He notably led The Philadelphia Orchestra to China in celebration of their 50th anniversary of their first performance in the country, debuting at the National Center for the Performing Arts in Beijing with The China National Symphony Orchestra and members of The Philadelphia Orchestra.
-The residency garnered widespread acclaim and international press coverage, including The New York Times.
+A gifted speaker and storyteller, Rais-Sherman played a central role in launching The Philadelphia Orchestra’s award-winning Orchestra After 5 series, earning praise as an “amiable host” (Philadelphia Inquirer).
+In 2023, he led The Philadelphia Orchestra to China in celebration of the 50th anniversary of their first tour, debuting at the National Centre for the Performing Arts in Beijing with The China National Symphony Orchestra and members of the orchestra.
+The residency received widespread international attention, including coverage in The New York Times.

-Past season highlights include a last minute step in to lead a performance of Brahms’s Ein Deutsches Requiem with The Billings Symphony and debuts with The Baltimore Symphony and the San Diego Symphony.
-Rais-Sherman has collaborated with orchestras across the world, including with the New York Philharmonic, Bamberger Symphoniker, St. Louis Symphony, Baltimore Symphony, Dartington Festival Orchestra, Aurora Festival, St. Petersburg Chamber Philharmonic, and Berlin Sinfonietta.
+Other recent highlights include a last-minute step-in to lead Brahms’s Ein Deutsches Requiem with the Billings Symphony, and earlier debuts with the Baltimore Symphony and San Diego Symphony.
+Rais-Sherman has also collaborated with the New York Philharmonic, Bamberger Symphoniker, St. Louis Symphony, Dartington Festival Orchestra, Aurora Festival, St. Petersburg Chamber Philharmonic, and Berlin Sinfonietta.

-Deeply committed to mentoring the next generation of musicians, Rais-Sherman has led the World Youth Symphony Orchestra at Interlochen, conducted master classes at the Philadelphia International Music Festival, and led educational programs with The Philadelphia Orchestra, San Diego Symphony, Baltimore Symphony, New England Conservatory, New York Youth Symphony, the Kaufman Music Center, University of Michigan, ShanghaiTech University, and at the Shanghai Children’s Palace.
+Deeply committed to mentorship and accessibility, Rais-Sherman has led the World Youth Symphony Orchestra at Interlochen, conducted masterclasses at the China Conservatory of Music, the Philadelphia International Music Festival, and led educational programs with The Philadelphia Orchestra, San Diego Symphony, New York Youth Symphony, ShanghaiTech University, and others.
+He brings the same artistic values to these spaces as he does to the concert hall: generosity, curiosity, and a belief in music’s ability to speak directly.

 Subscribe to my newsletter